ombulabs/blog/_posts/2020-09-15-open-sourcing-a-private-project.markdown

 If you are looking to squash the last number of commits into a single one in the commit history, we can use the git reset --soft [commit] option.
 In our case we squashed all commits against the first one, but deleting the repo and recreating it would have given the same effect.
 There's an interesting side effect in this approach though, GitHub seems to detect contributions from other developers while if it was a repo from scratch it wouldn't.

 ### Creating a GitHub Page
 A GitHub page is not essential when open sourcing a project, but it is a good idea.
+This is a place where we can give more information to potential users, and even share screenshots of the project.
+Users will have an easier time setting up the application and understanding how it is used when they have a good resource to pull from.
 We have GitHub Pages for several of our projects including; [Dash](https://fastruby.github.io/dash/), [Points](https://fastruby.github.io/points/), and [Pecas](https://fastruby.github.io/pecas/).

 Steps we used to create a GitHub Page
 ```